smathep/Python-Autograder-Template/README.md

 # Python-Autograder-Template
 This is a template autograder written in Python that works with Gradescope.

-Can clone this repository to start writing an autograder for programs writtein in C/C++.

 Your folder structure should look like this.<br>
 - autoGraderRootDir<br>